expressintegrations/sparkfly-client/README.md

 print(sparkfly_client.account.get_account())
 ```

-Auth Tokens expire after 24 hours, so you may need to re-authenticate:
+Auth Tokens expire after 24 hours, but the Sparkfly client takes care of re-authorization.
+You can use the manual method if desired:

 ```python
 from sparkfly_client.sparkfly import Sparkfly